 As a clinical dietitian for over 20 years, I have read thousands of research papers and nutrition articles, and also realize that quackery occurs on the opposite side.

-This is where doctors or headlines “boast” that nutrition and supplements don’t do anything.
-These headlines tend to make these claims and are sourced from people without much training or neglect to use solid research references.
+This reverse quackery occurs when doctors or headlines “boast” that nutrition and supplements don’t do anything.
+Headlines like these tend to make these claims and are sourced from people without much training or neglect to use solid research references.

 I even read these reverse quackery claims in posts about nutrition quackery.

-What if clinicians and headlines focused on the one thing people really care about: improving their functional status and vitality.
+What if clinicians and headlines focused on the one thing people really care about: improving their functional status and vitality, or functional nutrition?

 Functional nutrition is a supportive form of functional medicine that focuses on food and nutrients to help the person heal and become functional again.